 Sands, meanwhile, had gained the ability to render herself entirely immobile (there were some obvious exceptions, she wouldn’t plant herself and then end up in outer space because the planet kept rotating without her).
 Seriously, magic, strength, powers, nothing would make her move as long as she stayed in one place and focused on it.
 Yup had tried teleporting her, to no avail.
 We had all tried to push and pull her, but nothing happened.
 While she was like that, it was even much harder to actually hurt the girl.
 In testing, I had struck her as hard as I could with my staff and all of my enhanced strength while Sands set her feet.
 The result had basically been like hitting a wall with a bat before I had any powers at all.
 The staff had rebounded painfully out of my hands.

-The power took a moment to focus on to start working, and the second she moved at all, she was just as vulnerable as anyone else.
+The second she moved at all, she was just as vulnerable as anyone else.
 But still, it was pretty damn impressive when it worked.

 She was also stronger than before, stronger than I was, even.
 We’d measured her at being able to bench press roughly four thousand pounds.
 And there was this thing she could do where she touched someone, and from that moment on, she could hear everything they heard until she disabled it.
 The implications of that ability had made both of us pretty giddy as far as identifying Manakel’s host back on Earth went, until Athena pointed out that Seosten on assignment like that would have spells set up to identify and remove any such ability from tracking them.